reddevill007/System-Design-Simplified/README.md

 Serialization frameworks make the process of writing and reading messages faster, smaller, and compatible across systems.

-Here's what they focus on:
+Here’s what they focus on:

 1. **Efficiency**: Make messages compact to save storage and bandwidth.
 2. **Compatibility**: Ensure different systems (with different languages) can read the message.